Skip to main content

 Knowledge & Understanding:

-• The ability to judge and critique the interpretative potential and limits of a suite of analyses in archaeological science
+• The ability to judge and critique the interpretative potential and limits of a suite of analyses to be deployed archaeological science.

-• The ability to appraise scientific methods, data and formulate an interpretation based on this
+• The ability to comprehensively understand and appraise scientific methods, data and formulate an interpretation based on this.

 Intellectual Skills:

-• The ability to devise analytical strategies considering materials, stakeholders, finance, ethics and cultural context
+• The ability to comprehensively devise analytical strategies considering materials, stakeholders, finance, ethics and cultural context.

 Professional Practical Skills:

-• The ability to compose research designs for programmes of analysis in academic and commercial archaeology
+• The ability to systematically compose research designs for programmes of analysis in academic and commercial archaeology.

 Transferable/Key Skills:

-• The ability to produce independent analysis and interpretation drawing on primary source material
+• The ability to systematically produce independent analysis and interpretation drawing on primary source material and other research techniques.

-• The ability to operate safely in laboratory environments; to understand, produce and follow standards and H&S procedures such as Risk Assessments
+• The ability to operate safely in laboratory environments; to understand, produce and follow standards and health and safety procedures such as Risk Assessments.

 Your tuition fees and how you pay them will depend on your fee status.
 Your fee status could be home, island or overseas.